HesselM/rpicross_notes/06-xc-opencv.md

     ...
     ```

-    > The toolchain presumes that a `thumb` instruction-set is available which consists of 32 and 16 bits instructions.
-As it uses multiple widths of instructions, the `thumb` architecture is able to combine instructions and hence speed up processing time.
+    > The OpenCV toolchain presumes that a `thumb` instruction-set is available which consists of 32 and 16 bits instructions.
+As a `thumb` instruction-set uses multiple widths of instructions, this architecture is able to combine instructions and hence speed up processing time.
 Only `armv7` or higher has this ability, hence it does not apply to the BCM2835 of the RPi.

 1. OpenCV comes with it's own toolchain for cross-compilation, but we also need to use our own toolchain as it contains several settings regarding "rootfs".
 Luckily CMake makes it possible to merge these files.
-To compile OpenCV a special toolchain is created (rpi-generic-toolchain-opencv-4.3.0.cmake).
+To compile OpenCV a special toolchain (rpi-generic-toolchain-opencv-4.3.0.cmake) is created and placed in this repo.
 Its contents are:

    ```
    include( /home/pi/rpicross_notes/rpi-generic-toolchain.cmake )